jyoung90ie/home-automation-at-home/README.md

 To run testing locally, use the command below.
 It spins up a Docker container with preconfigured settings to run the test suite.
   `docker-compose -f docker-compose.ci.yml run --rm pytest`

+This will create a new folder `htmlcov` with a detailed breakdown of the test results - open `index.html` for an overview.
+Clicking into each module will provide a more detailed breakdown.

 ### Manual